2 weeks in Italy: the perfect itinerary

 Spend at least 2 days in the city to admire the beauty of Plebiscito Square and the nearby Neoclassical-style S. Carlo Theatre.

-You can also walk down the fabulous architecture of the Umberto I Gallery and visit the National Archaeological Museum to get an idea of how was life in the Vesuvius area around 79 AD.
+You can also walk down the fabulous architecture of the Umberto I Gallery and visit the National Archaeological Museum to get an idea of how life was in the Vesuvius area around 79 AD.

 There are some fascinating corners and places in the city to not miss, first: Spaccanapoli, the street which divides Naples into two and where you’ll find the best street food.